The 3 Significant Types of Merchandise Data Each Retailer Should Know

 Your store may be selling the best quality products at rates that strike the perfect balance between affordability and profitability.
 Your store premises may boast of the most exquisitely designed interiors and myriad types of merchandising displays.
 But how do you move further from here and understand whether your strategy is successful?

-Without a concrete evaluation of the current scenario, sales merchandisers may not gauge the way ahead for their businesses.
-A data-driven approach to merchandise helps retailers assess their current standing and pick from types of merchandising strategies commonly leveraged in the global markets.
 Data provides retailers with concrete evidence on the performance of their businesses and helps them determine the further course of action.
 Different types of merchandisers across industries and business sizes leverage a data-driven analytical strategy to reap the benefits of increased efficiency and accuracy.
 Let’s take a look at the three broad types of merchandise data that can help retailers analyze their sales and requirements:

-Merchandise Data
+3 Types of Merchandise Data

-Activity Data
+1. Activity Data

 As the name suggests, activity data refers to information on the actions being performed in the store, including the frequency at which customers visit the store, time spent by each customer in the store for each visit, the section of the store where customers spend the maximum time duration etc.